chikuzen/CombMask/vapoursynth/readme.rst

     - rename all *.c to *.cpp
     - create vcxproj yourself

-this plugin requires SSE2 capable cpu.
+This plugin requires SSE2 capable cpu.
 Thus ARM and PowerPC are unsupported.

 Source code:
 ------------